dwellbrock/ohdsi-iris-macos-env/README.md

    - Download the required Docker volume snapshots from the release.
    - Restore the volumes into Docker.
    - Start the IRIS + Broadsea stack with the correct profiles for Apple Silicon.
-   - Install the Achilles runner at:
+   - Install the Results initializer script at:
      - `/home/rstudio/initialize_results_iris.R`
      - Symlink: `/opt/hades/scripts/initialize_results_iris.R`